top of page

 GERMANY IN RALLY FEVER

-In the run-up to the Munich Games, the majority of the world's rally elite competed in the "Olympic Rally" from 13 to 19 August 1972.
-The first general assembly of the international rally elite in Germany became a mammoth event with gigantic organizational effort.
+Ahead of the Munich Games, the world elite of rally sport came together nearly in full force from August 13 to 19, 1972, for the "Olympia Rally."
+The first full assembly of the international rally elite in Germany became a mammoth event requiring huge organizational effort.

-Works teams from Alpine, Ford, BMW, Opel and Datsun rolled to the start.
-Everyone with rank and name in the rally guild was there.
-Nicolas and Darniche (Alpine), Warmbold and Aaltonen (BMW), Mikkola and Glemser (Ford), Kulläng and Ragnotti, Greder and Madame Beaumont (all Opel).
-And, of course, the entire German elite.
+Factory teams from Alpine, Ford, BMW, Opel and Datsun rolled to the start.
+Everyone with a name and reputation in the rally world was there: Nicolas and Darniche (Alpine), Warmbold and Aaltonen (BMW), Mikkola and Glemser (Ford), Kulläng and Ragnotti, Greder and Madame Beaumont (all Opel) and of course, the complete German elite.

-And then there was such a small, rather inconspicuous little man, who did his job as a passenger on the hot seat in the winning Alpine of his French buddy Jean-Pierre Nicolas.
-We're talking about Jean Todt, who wriggled out of the blue winning Alpine 1800, puffed up his thick hamster cheeks to the limit and looked into the group of photographers with a broad grin.
-Yes, exactly Jean Todt, later Ferrari General and former FIA President.
+And then there was a small, rather inconspicuous man, dutifully doing his job as co-driver in the hot seat of his French friend Jean-Pierre Nicolas’s winning Alpine.
+We are talking about Jean Todt, who leaned out of the blue winning Alpine 1800, puffed up his big cheeks to the max, and grinned broadly at the photographers.
+Yes, that Jean Todt—later Ferrari team principal and former FIA president.

 ©McKlein